ReScience/rescience.github.io/05-FAQ.md

 There is no concensus yet on what exactly these two terms mean, so here is how we understand and use them.

-Replication of a computational study means running the same computation on the same input data, and then checking if the results are the same, or at least "close enough" when it comes to numerical approximations.
-Replication can be considered as software testing at the level of a complete study.
+Reproduction of a computational study means running the same computation on the same input data, and then checking if the results are the same, or at least "close enough" when it comes to numerical approximations.
+Reproduction can be considered as software testing at the level of a complete study.

-Reproduction of a scientific study (computational or other) means repeating a published protocol, respecting its spirit and intentions but varying the technical details.
+Replication of a scientific study (computational or other) means repeating a published protocol, respecting its spirit and intentions but varying the technical details.
 For computational work, this would mean using different software, running a simulation from different